 The COVID-19 pandemic has prompted many changes to working arrangements, however with a return to the office imminent for some in June under the government’s road-map out of lockdown, many employers are assessing how they can prepare for a safe return to the workplace.

-Martin Bloom, Head of Employment Law at Hegarty Solicitors discusses key points employers need to consider when making the transition back to the workplace.
+Katie Bowen Nicholas, Employment Law Solicitor at Hegarty Solicitors discusses key points employers need to consider when making the transition back to the workplace.

 Employees who have been working from home since the start of the pandemic or have been furloughed may feel anxious about returning to their place of work and employers have a ‘duty of care’ to reasonably support their employees’ health, safety and wellbeing which includes making sure the working environment is safe, protecting staff from discrimination and carrying out risk assessments.

 New legislation came into force on 31st May 2021 that offers protection from detrimental treatment for workers who refuse to go to work because of health and safety fears.
 Previously this protection was only afforded to employees, however the introduction of the draft Employment Rights Act 1996 (Protection from Detriment in Health and Safety Cases) (Amendment) Order 2021, means that those classified as workers are now entitled to this protection.